Plutonomicon/plutonomicon/builtin-data.md

 ```

 ## What is `Map`?
 The `Map` constructor is for """Haskell maps""".
 In the Plutus world, maps are apparently just assoc lists.
 You've seen assoc lists already; they're just a list of pairs.
-In this case, each pair consist of two `Data` values.
+These pairs consist of two `Data` values.

 The common example of this is [`Value`](https://staging.plutus.iohkdev.io/doc/haddock/plutus-ledger-api/html/Plutus-V1-Ledger-Value.html#t:Value).
 But anytime you see [Plutus Assoc Maps](https://staging.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx-AssocMap.html#t:Map) - you can be sure that it's actually going to end up as a `Map` data.